arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 </div>

 ### Windows Computers

+Check in your start menu if you have either **WLS** (the Windows Subsystem for Linux) or **Git Bash** already installed on your computer.
+If you have either one of those programs and can open a command line interface using it, you are all ready to get started!

+If you do not have either of those programs available, please follow the instructions below. **Do not use the PowerShell** program for this lesson, it utilizes a different scripting language.

 <div class = "warning">
 There are two sets of instructions for Windows users, one for users who have administrative access to their computers, and one that will work for most users who don't.
 That said, your organization may have stricter controls on what a non-admin user can download.